cuauhtlahuac/js-algorithms-and-data-structures-masterclass/notes/DataStructures.md

 - This function should accept an index
 - If the index is less than zero or greater than or equal to the length of the list, return null
 - Loop through the list until you reach the index and return the node at that specific index

+### SET

+Changing the value of a node based on it's position in the Linked List

+#### Set Pseudocode

+- This function should accept a value and an index
+- Use your get function to find the specific node.
+- If the node is not found, return false
+- If the node is found, set the value of that node to be the value passed to the function and return true